 Things To Do In Lake Bled

 It’s reached by a chair lift up the mountain included in the toboggan ticket price!
-I went down it 3 times.
-For a little bit of extra thrill, a high ropes course is located a short walk from the top chair lift station for an extra cost.
-Also good value for money, all 5 adult ropes courses take around 3 hours to complete.
+The chairlift + 1 toboggan ride is 9 euros (adult) or 16 euros for 2 turns!
+For a little bit of extra thrill, a high ropes course is located a short walk from the top chair lift station for an extra cost (22 euro for an adult).
+It’s good value for money as all 5 adult ropes courses take around 3 hours to complete!

 Eat Bled Cream Cake!